What is Relativism?

 Even so, there is reportedly such a strange creature as "Christian materialism", in some circles.

 What Is Meant by the 'Material World'?

 material [ Latin māteria (matter, solid, stuff) ] made up of matter or that which can be felt; stuff-ness, object-ness; being of a tangible/physical nature.
 Related words include corporeal, object (n.), and substantial.
 It's often said to be opposed to 'spiritual', 'supernatural', 'ideal', 'emotional', or 'intellectual'.
-To Christians, there is no wall of separation between material and spiritual; they draw life from each other.
-Indeed, if that wasn't so, we'd be wasting our time with all this 'spirituality' because we'd have no way to really get at it.
+To Christians, there is no wall of separation between material and spiritual.
+They draw life from each other.
+Indeed, if that wasn't so, we'd be wasting our time with all this 'spirituality', because we'd have no way to really get into it.
 All that lives is in some sense spiritual, yet also in some sense material.
 In that way, we're not different than Jesus.
 When the Kingdom comes, it is a material Kingdom (a 'new earth' and a 'new Jerusalem') as well as a spiritual one.